 When a controversial African politician falls ill, he is brought to Princeton Plainsboro for treatment.
 The team struggles with whether to help a merciless dictator being subpoenaed for crimes against humanity in his country.
 Meanwhile, Wilson tries to make peace with a feuding neighbor, but House's prying exacerbates the problem.
-Written by

 Did You Know?